-One of the best ways to make sure that you have the employees needed to get the work done, when you need them, is by using a staffing company to provide temporary staffing.
+One of the best ways to make sure that you have the employees needed to get the work done, when you need them, is by using employment agencies to provide temporary staffing solutions.
 Sparks Group maintains a talent pipeline of pre-screened, highly-skilled individuals that are ready for temporary placement on an as-needed basis.

 A company can have access to resources with little lead time, and avoid the search, interview, offer and onboarding processes that extend the hiring cycle and eat away at limited resources.